 - Please do not attend church if you are sick.

 - We recommend that those who are not vaccinated or who are in a high-risk category do not attend church in-person for your own health and safety.

 - Lectors and clergy who are vaccinated will be able to speak with masks off when they are at the altar, Officiant’s seat and lectern.

 - The Peace will be shared contactless except for with those who are in the same household.

 - Communion will be only in one-kind (bread only).

 - Pre/post-Church conversations should take place outside.

-We are all returning after having had very different experiences of the pandemic.
-Some of us feel more comfortable than others.
 Our protocols are determined first by the New York State Department of Health and our Bishop.
 It is the responsibility of our Rector, in consultation with our Wardens, Vestry and other health professionals within our community that we determine how we adhere to these guidelines within our own context.
 We know the guidelines are always shifting, however our space does not change.
 Due to the size of our church, we may need to adhere to wearing masks longer than others, for example.

 Please be patient with us as we move ahead.
 We know there will be bumps in the road!
 It is very important to all of us that we maintain the opportunity for those who desire it to worship with us remotely.
 It will take some time to get that at the quality we know we can provide.

 We look forward to moving into this next chapter of our common life together as ministers of the Gospel of Jesus Christ.